coq/coq/CODE_OF_CONDUCT.md

 not taking into accounts these warnings may result into a temporary or permanent ban.

+Based on forum histories, short technical questions with brief code examples in the proper context are the most likely to receive useful answers.
+In contrast, long and open-ended questions or comments usually see less engagement.
+This is not to say that long questions or comments that otherwise abide by the rules are discouraged, only that users should carefully set expectations about what answers they are likely to receive.

 ## Enforcement ##

 If you believe someone is violating the code of conduct, we ask that you report